andrew/ultimate-awesome/README.md

 - [awesome-wpgraphql](https://github.com/ramyareye/awesome-wpgraphql) - Awesome list of WPGraphQL.
 - [awesome-gaze-estimation-new](https://github.com/RichardoMrMu/awesome-gaze-estimation-new) - Material about gaze estimation or gaze tracking for codes, papers and demos.
 - [awesome-remix](https://github.com/rjoydip/awesome-remix) - Curated list of awesome remix resources.
-- [awesome-oss-research-data](https://github.com/sboysel/awesome-oss-research-data) - A (curated) list of empirical research and datasets in the space of Open Source Software.
 - [Awesome-Arch](https://github.com/SofianeHamlaoui/Awesome-Arch) - A curated list of awesome Arch-related projects,softwares and resources.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - Curated list of startups, companies and models of entrepreneurship from Nepalese in Technology.